|

 149. defence

-the act of defending someone or something against attack or injury
+the act of shielding someone or something against attack

 There were also built new defence towers on the northern side of the castle.